 So flat girl came in and was triaged by the nurse - she was able to wait and wasn't in any discomfort nor was immediately concerning.
 Possum bait dog walked in the door immediately after Flat girl.
 Possumbait was a golden labrador; a breed renowned for eating anything and everything.

-.
+I took Possumbait through with her family and immediately gave her medication to vomit.
 Possumbait wasn't overly keen on vomiting straight away, so we waited there holding kitty litter trays lined with newspaper in an attempt to catch any vomitus that decided to eventually come out.

 While I was waiting for Possumbait to vomit, the chocolate toxicity dog came in and was dropped off by his owners.
 I left Possumbait in the exam room with her family to examine ChocTox.
 He was also a golden lab!
 Two golden labs with toxicity in the same day!!
 I immediately administered the vomiting medication to him as well.